NOMU: Neural Optimization-based Model Uncertainty: Discussion of the Desiderata

 \subsection{Desideratum \ref{itm:Axioms:largeDistantLargeUncertainty}}

 We first consider the case of zero (or negligible) data noise $\signoise\approx0$ and then discuss possible extensions to settings with non-zero data noise.

-\subsubsection{Zero data noise}
+\subsubsection{Zero Data Noise}

 The notion of distance used in \ref{itm:Axioms:largeDistantLargeUncertainty} heavily depends on the specific application (i.e., on the prior used in this application).
-More concretely, there are the following two \enquote{hyperparameters}. \begin{enumerate}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item First, the metric\footnote{We use the term \enquote{metric} to describe a general \href{https://en.wikipedia.org/wiki/Pseudometric_space}{pseudometric}.} $d:\X\times\X\to\Rpz$ on $\X$ we use to measure distances can heavily depend on the prior for the specific application E.g., in the case of image recognition, two pictures that are only slightly shifted can be seen as very close to each other even if the Euclidean distance of their pixel-values is quite high.\footnote{We assume in this paper if you see a $1920\times1080$-pixel image which is perfectly recognizable as a cat, every 10-pixel shift of this picture is also recoginzable as a cat with almost no uncertainty (even though this cannot be proven mathematically).
-Thus it is very desirable tro predict very small model uncertainty~$\sigmodelhat(x)$ for every image $x$ which is a only shifted by less than 10 pixel from at least one noiselessly labeled training image $\xtr$.} If one uses a CNN-architecture in NOMU this prior belief on $d$ is approximately captured.
+More concretely, there are the following two \enquote{hyperparameters}. \begin{enumerate}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item First, the metric\footnote{We use the term \enquote{metric} to describe a general \href{https://en.wikipedia.org/wiki/Pseudometric_space}{pseudometric}.} $d:\X\times\X\to\Rpz$ on $\X$ we use to measure distances can heavily depend on the prior for the specific application.
+For example, in the case of image recognition, two pictures that are only slightly shifted can be seen as very close to each other even if the Euclidean distance of their pixel-values is quite high.\footnote{For example, if one sees a $1920\times1080$-pixel image, which is perfectly recognizable as a cat, every 10-pixel shift of this picture is also recognizable as a cat with almost no uncertainty (even though this cannot be proven mathematically).
+Thus, it is very desirable to predict very small model uncertainty~$\sigmodelhat(x)$ for every image $x\in X$ which is only shifted by less than 10 pixel from at least one noiselessly labeled training image $\xtr$.} If one uses a CNN-architecture in NOMU this prior belief on $d$ is approximately captured.
 The successful generalization properties of many different network architectures can be explained precisely by their use of application-dependent \emph{non-Euclidean} metrics \citep{bronstein2017geometric}.
 (Additionally, instead of fixing $d$ apriori, further aspects of the metric $d$ can be learned from the training data as we discuss in detail in \Cref{subsec:A note on Desideratum D4}.)